jononovo/5ducksperday/replit.md

 ## Overview
 5Ducks is a comprehensive B2B lead generation and prospecting platform.
 Its purpose is to help small businesses acquire new leads daily by offering AI-powered company search, contact discovery, email enrichment, and campaign management.
 The platform aims to streamline the prospecting process, provide a competitive edge in B2B sales, and deliver a unified, efficient solution for lead generation.

+## Recent Changes (October 1, 2025)
+- **Fixed race condition in list creation**: Resolved issue where multiple different search queries were incorrectly saved to the same list ID.
+Solution captures values at timeout creation instead of relying on closure state.
+- **Implemented "+5 More" feature**: Added ability to extend existing searches with 5 additional companies via backend endpoint `/api/search/extend` that excludes already-found companies.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Mobile UI preference: Compact, space-efficient design with seamless header-to-content transitions.